fredilarsen/OrigoSmokeDetector/README.md

 It contains a few gateways for different protocols, most notably MQTT, but can also be used as a simple library so you can make yur own program to interface with other systems.

-UPDATE: Thanks to @Swiftwork the Origo smoke detector support has now been added to ESPHome.
+UPDATE: Thanks to @Swiftwork for adding the Origo smoke detector support to ESPHome.

 ## How